RatherRude/Elite-Dangerous-AI-Integration/docs/plugins/Development.md

 * **COVAS:NEXT Project**: Ensure you have the project running from source, as described in [CONTRIBUTING.md](./CONTRIBUTING.md).

+# The easy way to get started
+To quickly create a starting point, we suggest using [this cookiecutter template](http://github.com/MaverickMartyn/COVAS-NEXT-Plugin-Template).

 ## Plugin structure
 Plugins are loaded from sub-folders of `./plugins`, up to one level deep.
 Create a new sub-folder for your plugin, and create a new Python script and a `manifest.json` file.
 Both of these are described below.